-Some of the issues reviewers have brought up are the excessive time it takes the app to buffer video and even failure to load channels.
-People who gave 4-star or 5-star reviews liked the channel selection, streaming quality and social features.
+It seems that Vidgo Android app performs much better than its iOS counterpart.
+Some of the issues reviewers have brought up are the excessive time it takes the app to buffer video and even the failure to load channels.
+People who gave better reviews liked the channel selection, streaming quality and social features.

 If you have a smart TV based on the Roku, Android TV or Amazon Fire TV platforms, then you should be able to find the Vidgo app in your television’s app store.